t3rohaha/softuni/02_advanced/README.md

 `Pure functions` Functions that have no side affects and always return the same value for the same input, without modifying external data.

-`Delegates` Enable you to treat methods as objects.
+`Delegates` A type that represents reference to methods.
+Enable you to treat methods as objects.

 `Func<T, TResult>` Predefined delegate which always return value.